warrior-jam/warrior-jam.github.io/index.md

 # Mockup Pages
 ## Home Page
-The Home Page will welcome the user to the WarriorJam website and will give the option for the user to look for a band to join or look for band members:
+The Home Page will welcome the user to the WarriorJam website and will give the option for the user to look for a band to join or look for band members.
+Also the user has the option to log in to an existing profile or create an account:

 ![](images/home-page.png)

+The user will then be taken to a page where they must fill a form, where the user indicates their musical interests and goals.